 Hepatitis B Vaccine

-It takes only 3 shots to protect yourself and your loved ones against hepatitis B for a lifetime.
+It takes only a few shots to protect yourself and your loved ones against hepatitis B for a lifetime.

 The hepatitis B vaccine is a safe and effective vaccine that is recommended for all infants at birth and for children up to 18 years.
 The hepatitis B vaccine is also recommended for adults living with diabetes and those at high risk for infection due to their jobs, lifestyle, living situations, or country of birth.
 Since everyone is at some risk, all adults should seriously consider getting the hepatitis B vaccine for a lifetime protection against a preventable chronic liver disease.